Return to Instructor Manual

 This assessment is located in the first chapter of both the printed and online texts.
 It measures the main course objectives and can be used as a pre-test.
 The same exercise appears in the last chapters of both the printed and online text and can be used as a post-test.
 At the end of the course, students can compare their answers on the two tests to measure their improvement.
 If you are using the print edition, collect the “Begin with Self Assessment” exercise and save it until the last day of class.
 On the last day of class, have the students complete “Measure Your Success” which is the post-test located in the last chapter.
 Pass out the “Begin with Self Assessment” completed on the first day of class in order to compare it to “Measure Your Success” which is the post test.

 If you are using the online text, the pre and post test are automatically compared in the last chapter.
 Have the students do a quick write on the progress shown on this assessment.
 The students can see how much they have learned during the semester.
 Students are pleasantly surprised that they have improved a great deal.
 This is especially significant because it involves the student’s own personal assessment rather than a teacher grade.
-Click here for the Success Wheel handout.
-Click here for a Word document of Measure Your Success (the Content Survey).

 Introduction Exercise